Borama

-Borama (Boorama, بورما) is the largest city of the northwestern Awdal region of Somaliland The commercial seat of the province, it is situated near the border with Ethiopia.
+Borama (Boorama, بورما) is the largest city of the northwestern Awdal region of Somaliland.
+The commercial seat of the province, it is situated near the border with Ethiopia.

 During the Middle Ages, Borama was ruled by the Adal Sultanate.
 It later formed a part of the British Somaliland protectorate in the first half of the 20th century.

-According to the UNDP in 2014, the city had a population of around 398,609 making it one of the largest cities inside Somaliland.
+According to a 2023 estimate the city had a population of 300,000, with the broader district having a population of 398,609 according to a UN 2014 population estimate. making it one of the largest cities inside Somaliland.
 It has been a leading example in community organizing, having been the first area in Somaliland to adopt a self-help scheme in the wake of the civil war.

+Etymology

+The name Borama comes from the word booraan (pl. booraamo), which is a deep hole or geological depression (e.g. basin, valley).
+The city was named after the valleys in the surrounding areas, with Borama meaning place of valleys.

 History

 As with several nearby towns such as Amud, numerous archaeological finds have been discovered in the Borama area that point to an eventful past.
 The latter include ancient remains of tombs, houses and mosques, in addition to sherds of Oriental wares, particularly Chinese porcelain.
 The artefacts and structures date from various historical periods, ranging from the 12th through to the 18th centuries.
 Most, however, are from the 15th and 16th centuries, a time of great commercial activity in the region that is associated with the medieval Adal Sultanate.

 Excavations in the late 1800s and early 1900s at over fourteen sites in the vicinity of Borama unearthed, among other things, coins identified as having been derived from Kait Bey, the eighteenth Burji Mamluk Sultan of Egypt.
 Most of these finds were sent to the British Museum for preservation shortly after their discovery.

 In the first half of the 20th century, Borama formed a part of the British Somaliland protectorate.
-It was later given district status in 1925.
+The modern town of Borama was established in 1921 by Ughaz 'Elmi Warfa, Ughaz of the Gadabuursi, under the directive of the British, who laid its foundations.
+It was subsequently designated as a district in 1925.